-&lt;sup>29 Data used in Table XI come from the Ministry of Health, a 1999 census, and from a panel dataset of Peruvian districts' revenue and expenditure records from 2001-2007, as stated on official annual reports prepared by district governments.
+29 Data used in Table XI come from the Ministry of Health, a 1999 census, and from a panel dataset of Peruvian districts' revenue and expenditure records from 2001 - 2007, as stated on official annual reports prepared by district governments.

-&lt;sup>30 These results are based on a stock variable measured in 2012 and thus only show a one dimensional picture.
+30 These results are based on a stock variable measured in 2012 and thus only show a one dimensional picture.
 It is possible districts that experienced greater conflict intensity had more government health resources even before the conflict began.
 Grimard & Laszlo (2013) address this concern with their use of longitudinal data.
 The authors investigate the changes in health services following the Peruvian civil conflict and find the number of public and private health centers increased during recovery periods from 1992-1996 in districts that were affected by civil conflict violence.
 Notably, they find there is a greater increase in public health centers.

-We utilize yearly district revenue data from 1998 to 2008 to explore civil conflict's impact on the growth of social spending, which may affect the level of community resources available to mothers.
-Columns (4) - (6) in Table XI focus on transfers to district governments from the Municipal Compensation Fund (FONCOMUN).
-These equalization grants are transferred to districts with the objective of promoting the development of the most marginalized communities.
-Columns (4) - (5) show the total violence a district experienced is significantly correlated with higher growth in FONCUM transfers.
-The magnitude of the effect remains consistent and the significance drops just under the 10% level once region fixed effects are introduced.
-Vaso de Leche, a nationwide nutritional assistance program that distributes foods through public kitchens and mothers' clubs, is unlike FONCOMUN in that it specifically targets mothers and children (Tanaka & Trivelli, 2002).
-Vaso de Leche is of special interest because its development over time in districts that were most affected could suggest an increase in social networks and support for mothers.
+time in districts that were most affected could suggest an increase in social networks and support for mothers.
 Column (9) suggests districts exposed to an additional 100 conflict-related events saw an 82.7 percentage point increase in the growth of Vaso de Leche transfers from 1998-2008 (the average growth over the time period is 214 percent).
-Since Vaso de Lehe is intended to target poor districts, this result is remarkable because districts' poverty indicators, property tax revenue growth, and size of total fiscal budget are controlled for.
+Since Vaso de Leche is intended to target poor districts, this result is remarkable because districts' poverty indicators, property tax revenue growth, and size of total fiscal budget are controlled for.
 The findings support the hypothesis that there was an increase in social spending in districts that were most affected by conflict.